 |

-In fact, her daughters at all but of a much-despised
+In fact, her daughters at all but of a much-despised daily

-have been brought up by the lady they have believed to be their mother.
+been brought up by the lady they have believed to be their mother.
 The

 parts of the three highly unpleasant daughters are played by Shelagh Boyle,